PUYP!: THE ETHNOBOTANY OF FORAGED FOOD & PECULIAR PRODUCE

 Culinary Uses

-Strawberry Blite leaves, seeds, and berries are edible.
+Strawberry Spinach leaves, seeds, and berries are edible.
 The berries have been used to color foods, the leaves are cooked as spinach and can be used as a salad green; the seeds are small, poppy-like, and can surely be sprouted.

 Ethnobotany